UniAV: Unified Audio-Visual Perception for Multi-Task Video Event Localization: The UniAV Framework

-where $s^{l}\in \mathbb{R}^{T_{l}\times N_{k}}$ indicates the similarities between $N_{k}$ categories and $T_{l}$ temporal segments in the pyramid level $l$, and $\sigma$ is a learnable scaling factor used to adaptively adjust the magnitude of the similarities as in~\cite{radford2021learning}.
+where $s^{l}\in \mathbb{R}^{T_{l}\times N_{k}}$ indicates the similarities between $N_{k}$ categories and $T_{l}$ temporal segments in the pyramid level $l$ ($l=[1, L_{2}]$), and $\sigma$ is a learnable scaling factor used to adaptively adjust the magnitude of the similarities as in~\cite{radford2021learning}.
 Then, a sigmoid function is attached to predict the probabilities of $N_{k}$ classes at each moment.
+Namely, the class with the largest similarity score is the predicted class of a given segment during inference.

 {\bf Regression head.} We simply apply a lightweight regression head for each task.
-Each regression head as in~\cite{geng2023dense} consists of 3 layers of 1D convolution attached with layer normalization and ReLU activation.
+Each regression head as in~\cite{geng2023dense} consists of three layers of 1D convolution attached with layer normalization and ReLU activation.
 The parameters of the first two convolutional layers are shared among the three heads.
-The last layer followed by ReLU outputs the distances to the start/end time of an instance at each moment in the pyramid level $l$ if the instance exists.
+The last layer followed by ReLU outputs the distances to the start/end timestamps of an instance at each moment in the pyramid level $l$ if the instance exists as in Eq.~\ref{equ1}.

 {\bf Loss function.} Following~\cite{zhang2022actionformer,geng2023dense}, we apply two losses to train our model in an end-to-end manner.
-The sigmoid focal loss~\cite{lin2017focal} and the generalized IoU loss~\cite{rezatofighi2019generalized} are used for classification and regression, respectively.
-The contributions of these two losses are equal as default.
+The sigmoid focal loss~\cite{lin2017focal} $\mathcal{L}_{cls}$ and the generalized IoU loss~\cite{rezatofighi2019generalized} $\mathcal{L}_{reg}$ are used for classification and regression, respectively.
+The final loss function for each video is denoted as:

+where $T_{all}$ is the total snippet number of all pyramid levels. $\mathbb{I}_{t}$ is an indicator function denoting if a timestamp $t$ contains instances. $T_{+}$ is the number of positive snippets that contain instances across all pyramid levels. $\lambda$ is a coefficient that weights the contribution of $\mathcal{L}_{reg}$.
+We set $\lambda=1$ by default.